Mr-Kishore/Mr-Kishore/README.md

 <h2 align="left">Hi 👋!
-My name is Kishore and I'm a AI DEV and PC builder who researches Data Engineering from Coibatore</h2>
+I'm Kishore a PC builder and an AI developer who practices Data Engineering from Coimbatore</h2>

 ###